 Why this green?
 According to Leatrice Esiement, Executive Direct of the Pantone Color Institute, “Greenery bursts forth in the 2017 to provide us with the reassurance we yearn for amid a tumultuous social and political environment...
 Greenery symbolizes the reconnection we seek with nature, one another and a larger purpose.”

 We wondered how they came up with all this?Since 2000,Pantoneholds twice a year a super-secret,two-daycloseddoormeetingsinviting the United Nations of colorexperts and organizations.
 After much debate and presentation giving, the zeitgeist of the imminent future is weighed and the state of the upcoming year is represented in a color chip.

 Last year's, pale pink and baby blue (ROSEQUARTZ & SERENITY PANTONE 13-1520 & PANTONE 15-3919) was chosen to help promote mindfulness and well-being during a climate of everyday stresses and possible uncertainty (the upcoming elections, perhaps?).
 So is Greenery the color of money or a push to immerse ourselves in nature to ward off a more uncertain future?
 Or just a great border color to add to your homepage?

 To find out yourself, check out the Pantone Color of 2017 and its Spring color pairing palette.

-At Hark!, we’re on top of the latest color trends, but we are not dictated by them.
-Our design credo gleans from the process of whittling down to your company’s core essence and extracting your colors, textures, vibe, and voice that will manifest your corporate identity, website, content and collateral.
+At Hark, we aim to stay on top of the latest color trends, while also not being dictated by them.
+Our design process starts with getting to know your brand and choosing a look and feel that will communicate your identity across your website, content and collateral

 Posted in Hark Stuff, Design, Branding